F5Networks/f5-declarative-onboarding/docs/validate.rst

 1. Download and install |vsc|.
 2. Open Visual Studio Code, and use **File > New File** start a new JSON file.
 In our example, we name our file **myDeclaration.json**.
 You must save the file in order for Visual Studio Code to recognize it as a JSON file.
-3. At the top of your schema file, copy and paste the following lines:
+3. At the top of your schema file, copy and paste the following lines (if you downloaded the schema file, use the path to the file on your device):

     .. code-block:: json